Breaking the Sample Complexity Barrier to Regret-Optimal Model-Free Reinforcement Learning: Introduction

 In order to evaluate and compare the effectiveness of RL algorithms in high dimension, a recent body of works sought to develop a finite-sample theoretical framework to analyze the algorithms of interest, with the aim of delineating the dependency of algorithm performance on all salient problem parameters in a non-asymptotic fashion \citep{dann2017unifying,kakade2003sample}.
 Such finite-sample guarantees are brought to bear towards understanding and tackling the challenges in the sample-starved regime commonly encountered in practice.
 To facilitate discussion, let us take a moment to summarize the state-of-the-art theory for episodic finite-horizon MDPs with non-stationary transition kernels, focusing on minimizing cumulative regret --- a metric that quantifies the performance difference between the learned policy and the true optimal policy --- with the fewest number of samples.
 Here and throughout, we denote by $S$, $A$, and $H$ the size of the state space, the size of the action space, and the horizon length of the MDP, respectively, and let $T$ represent the sample size.
 In addition, the immediate reward gained at each time step is assumed to lie between $0$ and $1$.

-\paragraph{Fundamental regret lower bound.} Following the arguments in \citet{jaksch2010near,auer2002nonstochastic}, the recent works \cite{jin2018q,domingues2021episodic} developed a fundamental lower bound on the expected total regret for this setting.
+\paragraph{Fundamental regret lower bound.} Following the arguments in \citet{jaksch2010near,auer2002nonstochastic}, the recent works \cite{jin2018q,domingues2021episodic} developed a fundamental lower bound\footnote{It is worth emphasizing that \citep{domingues2021episodic} adopts the notation $T$ to represent the number of trajectories (with each trajectory containing $H$ samples), while the present paper employs $K$ to denote the number of sample trajectories and $T = KH$ the total number of samples.
+Consequently, the lower bound developed in \citep{domingues2021episodic} for non-stationary finite-horizon MDPs reads $\Omega(\sqrt{H^3SAK})$, or equivalently, $\Omega(\sqrt{H^2SAT})$ using the notation adopted herein.} on the expected total regret for this setting.
 Specifically, this lower bound claims that: no matter what algorithm to use, one can find an MDP such that the accumulated regret incurred by the algorithm necessarily exceeds the order of

 as long as $T\geq H^2SA$.\footnote{Given that a trivial upper bound on the regret is $T$, one needs to impose a lower bound $T\geq H^2SA$ in order for \eqref{eq:lower-bound-regret} to be meaningful.} This sublinear regret lower bound in turn imposes a sampling limit if one wants to achieve $\varepsilon$ average regret.